noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

     openssl x509 -req -days 365 -in cert.csr -signkey private_key.pem -out cert.crt
    ```
    Finally, go back to the Azure portalIn the Application menu blade, click on the **Certificates & secrets**, in the
-   Certificates section, **upload the certificate you created.**
+   Certificates section, **upload the certificate (cert.crt file) you created.**

-6. Take note of Client ID, Tenant ID you can find in Overview in Active Directory and put it into **application.properties**
+6. Take note of Client ID, Tenant ID you can find in Overview in Active Directory and put it into **
+   application.properties**
    or **.env** if using Docker.
-   Put also the path to the generated certificate and key and add your Microsoft account E-Mail you used to *create the Spreadsheet*.
+Put also the path to the generated certificate and key and add your Microsoft account
-   Note: You can put the certificates in /resources/auth but also wherever you want, just use an **absolute path** in configuration files.
+   E-Mail you used to *create the Spreadsheet*.
+Note: You can put the certificates in /resources/auth but also wherever
+   you want, just use an **absolute path** in configuration files.
     ```
     TENANT_ID=YOUR_TENANT_ID

+    CLIENT_ID=YOUR_CLIENT_ID
     #pkcs8_key
-    CLIENT_ID=YOUR_CLIENT_ID
+    KEY_PATH=YOUR_KEY_ABSOLUTE_PATH
     #cert.crt
-    KEY_PATH=YOUR_KEY_ABSOLUTE_PATH
     CERT_PATH=YOUR_CERT_ABSOLUTE_PATH
-    EMAIL=YOUR_MICOROSFT_EMAIL
     ```
 7. Config cron to change Scheduler timing in **application.properties** or **.env** if using Docker. as you desire.
 When
    executed, the sheet gets fetched, compared and written to BDP.